Rohit-Kundu/HFMOEA/README.md

-# Hybrid-FilterGA
+# Hybrid_MOEA
-Keep the csv file of features in the same directory as these codes and use the following in the command prompt to set the current directory to the code directory.

-`cd /d "D:/Hybrid-FilterGA"`
+This is the official implementation of our paper titled "" under peer review in .

 ## Requirements
 To install the required libraries run the following in the command prompt: